-Arrhythmias can be consistent or come and go at random.
+Arrhythmias can be constant, but usually come and go at random.
 Sometimes arrhythmias can cause no detectable symptoms at all.
 In these cases, the arrhythmia can only be discovered during a physical examination or a heart function test.

 What's a Normal Heart Rate?

 Heart rate is measured by counting the number of beats per minute.
-Normal heart rate varies depending on factors like age and whether the person leads an active lifestyle or not (for example, trained athletes such as a teen or adult who plays competitive sports often have a lower resting heart rate).
+Normal heart rate varies depending on factors like age and whether the person leads an active lifestyle or not.
+(For example, athletes often have a lower resting heart rate).

-An abnormally fast heart rate is call tachycardia.
-An abnormally slow rate is called bradycardia.
 Your doctor should help you determine whether or not your child's heart rate is abnormally fast or slow, since the significance of an abnormal heart rate depends on the situation.
-For example, an older child or adult with bradycardia might begin to show symptoms when his or her heart rate drops below 50 beats per minute.
-However, trained athletes have a lower resting heart rate — so bradycardia in these individuals isn't considered abnormal if no symptoms are associated with it.
+For example, an older child or adult with a slow heart rate might begin to show symptoms when his or her heart rate drops below 50 beats per minute.
+However, trained athletes have a lower resting heart rate — so a slow heart rate in them isn't considered abnormal if no symptoms are associated with it.